nixworks/public/news/2017/12/31/index.md

 ##### 2017 Iranian protests
 ### [Iran blocks access to Telegram and Instagram as the largest anti-government protests since 2009 continue. ](/news/2017/12/31/iran-blocks-access-to-telegram-and-instagram-as-the-largest-anti-government-protests-since-2009-continue.md)
-_Context: Instagram, since 2009, Iran, 2017 Iranian protests, Telegram_
+_Context: Telegram, since 2009, Iran, Instagram, 2017 Iranian protests_

 ##### Palestine-United States relations
 ### [Palestine recalls their envoy to the United States for "consultations," following President Trump's recognition of Jerusalem as the capital of Israel.
 Palestine President Mahmoud Abbas says they will not accept any U.S. peace plan in the wake of Trump's move. ](/news/2017/12/31/palestine-recalls-their-envoy-to-the-united-states-for-consultations-following-president-trump-s-recognition-of-jerusalem-as-the-capital.md)
-_Context: Palestine-United States relations, Donald Trump, Jerusalem, U.S. President, President of the State of Palestine, Mahmoud Abbas, peace plan_
+_Context: Mahmoud Abbas, Jerusalem, Palestine-United States relations, President of the State of Palestine, U.S. President, peace plan, Donald Trump_

 ## [Previous Day...](/news/2017/12/30/index.md)